nukopian/DBIx-Squirrel/README.md

 This section describes the `DBIx::Squirrel` interface.

-Many of the methods presented below will no doubt seem familiar to experienced users of the `DBI`, and they should.
-They are documented here simple because `DBIx::Squirrel` makes subtle changes to their interfaces.
+Many of the methods presented below (†) may seem familiar to the experienced `DBI` user, and they should.
+They are documented here because `DBIx::Squirrel` makes subtle changes to their interfaces.

 Such changes are additive and unobtrusive in nature, in most cases, resulting